 Welcome back.
 In this lesson, we'll talk about Cloud Storage.
 We'll recap the basics and then we'll talk about how to access Buckets and Objects and we'll wrap up by talking about Security.

 We covered Cloud Storage in the Fundamentals Course.
 So, this is going to be a quick overview.
-Cloud Storage is a Blob storage service.
-It allows you to store your files using Google's highly scalable and incredibly durable storage infrastructure.
-By default, Storage encrypts your data both at rest and in-flight, and it offers four Storage classes.
-And this is up from the three classes just recently.
-And the way Google Storage is set up, allows us to store our data using the same service and APIs, but with different availability.
+By default, Cloud Storage encrypts our data both at rest and in flight and it offers three different storage classes and the way Google Storage is set up allows us to store data using the same service and same APIs, but with different access pricing.